hus2030/Assignment/question1/README.md

 # Question 1

-### pip install requirments.txt
+### -pip install requirments.txt
-### Update  connection.ini file with sql server name and the path of csv files for DepositTransaction(Question1a.csv) and GamePlayTransaction(Question1b.csv)
+### -update  connection.ini file with sql server name and the path of csv files for DepositTransaction(Question1a.csv) and GamePlayTransaction(Question1b.csv)
-### then python main.py to run the application
+### -then python main.py to run the application
-### it will output the query results in the console .
+### -it will output the query results in the console .
 The results are provided here too

 ### Prequisite notes :
 1) I seperated the csv sheets to different files and uploaded them here (/question1/files/)